S k i l l

 Place values

-As we move down the list -- as we push the digits one place left -- the number has been multiplied by 10, because each next place is worth 10 times more.
-(As we move from 2.658 to 26.58, we go from 2 ones to 2 tens.)
-It appears, though, as if the decimal point has shifted one place right, or, with whole numbers, that a 0 has been added on.
+As we move up the list -- as we push the digits one place right -- the number has been divided by 10 because each place to the right is worth 10 times less.
+(As we move from 26.58 to 2.658, we go from 2 tens to 2 ones.)
+It appears, though, as if the decimal point has shifted one place left, or, with the whole number 26580, that a 0 has been taken off.

-As we move up the list -- as we push the digits to the right -- each number has been divided by 10.
+As we move down the list -- as we push the digits to the left through the decimal point -- each number has been multiplied by 10.

-And so we can easily multiply or divide by a power of 10 because of the written system itself.
+And so we can easily multiply or divide by a power of 10 because of our system of positional numeration.
 Each place belongs to the next power of 10.

 At this point, please "turn" the page and do some Problems.